February 24th - 2:30am - Operation "Florida or Bust!!" -

 that needs a home in their safe confines.
 While we were there we were able to play with and feed all sorts of the animals that she is nursing back to health.
 The

 raccoons were darling.
-They would run around try to pick up the pieces of fruit that we handed them.
+They would run around trying to pick up the pieces of fruit that we handed them.
 The younger raccoon would climb on CC's lap as though

-she were a lap dog and comb her hair with her little paws, and dig in your pockets to see if there were any treasures that were being hidden from her.
+she were a lap dog and comb her hair with her little paws, and dig in her pockets to see if there were any treasures that were being hidden from her.
 The deer

 was sweet and would lean against us through the fence and position herself where we could scratch her head and ears.
 She would slowly start to get more and